exokitxr/exokit/docs/overview/benchmarks.md

 With less overhead, and the power of Javascript, we achieve 2-3 times faster speeds compared to old-school browsers.

-Simply put, Exokit Engine does **less** work then Chrome and Firefox.
+Simply put, Exokit Engine does **less** work than Chrome and Firefox.

 Exokit Engine gives VR/AR developers back their maximum hardware performance.